dvsa/mot-automated-testsuite/configuration/README.md

 * onErrorOnly
 * never

+## outputHtml
+When to save the raw HTML of the page reached at the end of each test scenario.
+Supported values are:

+* always
+* onErrorOnly
+* never

 ## password
 The password that all user accounts are set to in the test environment being used